gargi510/driver-churn-prediction-azureml-pipeline/PROJECT_REPORT.md

 ### Retention Strategies
 - The high accuracy and recall enable timely identification of drivers at risk of attrition, allowing proactive engagement through incentives or support.
-- Drivers with declining quarterly ratings or stagnant income are more likely to churn, suggesting targeted interventions for performance and earnings growth.
+- Drivers with declining quarterly ratings or income without increase over time are more likely to churn, suggesting targeted interventions for performance and earnings growth.

 ### Resource Planning
 - Predictive churn estimates allow Ola to better forecast driver availability, optimizing fleet size and reducing service gaps.